 The school operates an enrolment scheme with boundaries incorporating parts of Hamilton East, Hillcrest and Silverdale and a rural zone including Tamahere, Tauwhare, Newstead and Matangi.

-Our academic results reflect achievement across the board from ‘priority learners’ in numeracy and literacy to NCEA endorsements and Scholarship.
-The school offers a broad range of NCEA subjects which cater successfully for student needs.
-Cambridge AS level is offered at Year 12 in English and Mathematics and senior computer programming students are able to enter for the Waikato University Computer Science Scholarships.
-At Year 13 selected students are also able to study papers at the University of Waikato.
+Hillcrest High has always had a reputation for academic success at the highest level.
+Approximately 50% or our students consistently gain endorsements in NCEA.
+In 2018 the school gained 51 Scholarships (including 12 Outstanding), which is a significant achievement.
+We want our students to gain an NCEA qualification that is fit for purpose and can successfully lead them to their next level of learning, preferably into a Level 4 tertiary qualification.
+The school offers a broad range of NCEA subjects which cater for our diverse student body.
+These include specific programmes to assist those students to gain their NCEA literacy and numeracy requirements.
+Cambridge AS level is offered at Year 12 in English and Mathematics and senior computer programming students are able to enter for the University of Waikato Computer Science Scholarships.
+At Year 13 selected students are also able to study University based papers.

 Hillcrest High School has embraced the international flavour of our diverse student population.
 We have approximately 55 international fee-paying students, and a number of exchange students enrol at Hillcrest each year.
 A specifically built International Centre provides classrooms, reception and offices for our International and ESOL Departments.
 A number of activities including camps, trips and the annual international concert are held regularly to celebrate, recognise and provide experiences for our international students.